RoshaniS5/P4/README.md

 ### Task Division:
 Roshani:
-- Python/Flask (rendering pages, searching for and sorting notes)
+- Python/Flask (rendering pages, searching for notes, using the PurgoMalum API)
+- JS (initial work involving drawing on canvas)
-- CSS (home and note pages)
+- Database (storing and searching for notes)
 - Deploying app onto droplet

 Yuqing:
+- Python/Flask (sorting notes, using the GIPHY API)
-- JS (canvas work for the drawings)
+- JS (dragging stickers onto the canvas, saving notes when searching up stickers)
-- Database (searching for notes)
+- Database (sorting notes)

 Angela:
-- HTML files (templates)
+- HTML files (templates, overall organization of pages)
-- Database (storing and sorting notes)
+- CSS (making the site prettier, designing the navbar, Bootstrap)

 Hebe:
-- CSS (notes and about pages)
-- Helping out with JS (canvas work)
+- CSS (making the site prettier, organizing the elements on the new note page, Bootstrap)
+- HTML files (organizing elements on the new note page)
+- JS (saving canvas as an image, adding text on canvas, adjusting pen sizes/colors)

 ## API Cards:
 PurgoMalum (https://github.com/stuy-softdev/notes-and-code/blob/main/api_kb/411_on_PurgoMalum.md)